 RAK Petroleum plc holds 44.94 percent of DNO ASA through a subsidiary.

-DNO is a Norwegian oil and gas operator focused on the Middle East and North Sea regions.
-Founded in 1971 and listed on the Oslo Børs, DNO holds stakes in onshore and offshore licences at various stages of exploration, development and production in the Kurdistan region of Iraq (“Kurdistan”), Norway, the United Kingdom, Ireland, the Netherlands and Yemen.
+DNO is a Norwegian oil and gas operator focused on the Middle East and the North Sea.
+Founded in 1971 and listed on the Oslo Stock Exchange, DNO holds stakes in onshore and offshore licences at various stages of exploration, development and production in the Kurdistan region of Iraq (“Kurdistan”), Norway, the United Kingdom (“UK”), the Netherlands and Yemen.

 DNO’s growth comes through smart exploration, cost effective and fast track development, efficient operating techniques and strategic acquisitions.

-During the first half of 2021, DNO returned to profitability following four consecutive quarters of losses in 2020 triggered by market perturbations from the COVID pandemic, reporting operating profit of USD 127.3 million for the half-year to 30 June 2021 compared to an operating loss of USD 92.3 million in the same period a year earlier.
-DNO’s revenues of USD 354.1 million for the half-year 2021 (of which USD 264.6 million were from Kurdistan and USD 89.6 million from the North Sea) were up 22 percent from the same period a year earlier due mainly to the increase in world oil and gas prices and regular payments from Kurdistan of current invoices and arrears.
+DNO remained profitable during the first half of 2022, reporting operating profit of USD 317.0 million for the half-year to 30 June 2022 compared to an operating profit of USD 127.3 million in the same period a year earlier.
+DNO’s revenues of USD 700.0 million for the half-year 2022 (of which USD 448.1 million were from Kurdistan and USD 251.9 million from the North Sea) were up 98 percent from the same period a year earlier due mainly to the increase in world oil and gas prices and regular payments from Kurdistan of current invoices and arrears.

-DNO exited the half-year with a cash balance of USD 454.2 million; partial bond redemptions brought its net interest-bearing debt to USD 396.2 million at midyear, the lowest level since year-end 2018.
+DNO exited the half-year with a cash balance of USD 800.6 million; partial bond redemptions brought its interest-bearing debt to USD 658.0 million at midyear, giving DNO a net positive cash position.

 RAK Petroleum plc’s Executive Chairman, Bijan Mossavar-Rahmani, is also Executive Chairman of the Board of Directors of DNO ASA.